Skip to main content

 • Outpatient care, inpatient care or ambulance care that wasn’t arranged by the hospice team.

 If you’re seeking care or treatment for a loved one in hospice care, work directly with their hospice team so it’s arranged by them.
 Working with the hospice team will ensure necessary treatment is prescribed and will improve the chances of having care covered by Original Medicare.
 A Wellcare Medicare Advantage plan can offer services above and beyond what Original Medicare will cover for a patient in hospice care.
-Contact us today for to explore your options.
+Call us at1-844-657-2439 (TTY: 711) to explore your Medicare Advantage options.

 5. How Long Can a Person Be in Hospice?